kuanrongchan/STAGES/README.md

     docker build -t stages . # Builds the Docker image (necessary packages and environment).
 This only needs to be run for the first time on setup. docker run -p 8501:8501 stages # runs the Docker image
     ```
     If the build was successful, this should be displayed in the output.
 Copy the URL into your browser and run the app.
-If 0.0.0.0 does not run, try http://localhost:8501.
+If the URL does not run, try http://localhost:8501.

     ```bash
     You can now view your Streamlit app in your browser.